 Discussion

-[results pending].
-From the results that were captured it is suggestive that [insert what the results show].
-Computer scientists have been testing these tools to find which ones are best suited to the task of network monitoring tasks.
+Of the metrics that were tested, ease of download, installation difficulty, ease of use and quality of data from packet sniffing there is only one of the programs that performed well across all metrics..
+From the results that were captured it is suggestive that Wireshark outperforms its competition in this testing.
+Suricata and Snort while both easy to install they are more difficult to setup.
+Both require the added installation of Npcap to sniff packets and additional setup for the programs to sniff the network.
+Suricata requires editing the Suricata.yaml file and downloading a rules set to make it function.
+While Snort requires setting up the config file, it may require a rules set though I did not see any documentation in its setup to suggest this.
+The program simply wouldn’t sniff packets and may only be useful with far more advanced knowledge of the system and the program.
+Wireshark comes out ahead in all metrics, after install it is ready to start sniffing packets with no need to setup configuration files or install extra software.
+Additionally Wireshark provides a wealth of information about the packets it collects even though it can’t display the contents of encrypted packets, while Suricata only displays the type of information collected and no details.
+This study is limited to looking at data from contacting an unsecure website and monitoring the sending of an encrypted email from a browser based email service.
+There are many different types of traffic and with different types of testing Suricata or Snort may prove more useful than Wireshark.
+According to the information available Snort is primarily for monitoring a connection for specific types of data and sending an alert so that IT personnel can intervene and in this way it may outperform other programs, further testing would be required to show this.
+Targeted monitoring for specific types of traffic would afford an IT professional to intervene and block harmful traffic if it became necessary.
+Computer scientists have been testing these tools to find which ones are best suited to the task of network monitoring.
 Studies have shown that Wireshark outperformed Snort and Suricata when it came to packet capture and analysis [3].
 There are other tools available that are free and open source that could be tested to see how they perform with regards to these tools that have been tested.
 The work done to test these tools can be used to further improve not only these free and open-source tools but also other available tools.
 This information can also be applied to future tools, informing what those tools need capture for information and how to make them more user friendly and usable by network administrators to monitor and secure their networks.

 References